 School Programs at the Constitutional Centre of Western Australia

-Last updated: 15 September 2023
+Last updated:

-The Constitutional Centre of Western Australia offers a diverse range of free, in person, educational programs for students from Year 1 to Year 12, all of which are linked to the WA Curriculum Civics and Citizenship outcomes.
+The Constitutional Centre of Western Australia offers a diverse range of free, in person, educational programs for students from Year 4 to Year 9, all of which are linked to the WA Curriculum Civics and Citizenship outcomes.
 Information on each of these programs is available below, along with additional resources such as worksheets and lesson plans.

-All of these programs have been designed to work well with a wide range of classroom and home-based technologies.
+These online programs have been designed to work well with a wide range of classroom and home-based technologies.
 While they are best suited to the age group mentioned in the program descriptions below, all online programs can be adapted to suit both younger and older students.

-• For access to an online program please click Online Access in the relevant program description below, and fill out the form when prompted.
+• For access to an online program please click Online Access in the relevant program description below and fill out the form when prompted.
 You will receive an access link to the program within 24 hours of submitting this form.

 • For in person visits please visit our bookings calendar to view availability and complete a booking request.

-Voting in the Community (Years 1 to 3) Available Online
+Voting in the Community (Years 1 to 3) Available Online ONLY

-Through the use of storytelling and puppets, this program introduces students to the imaginary town of Parkesville and its inhabitants and discusses the concept of rules required to form a constitution, and the democratic process of voting to elect representatives.
+Through the use of storytelling and puppets, this program introduces students to the imaginary town of Parkesville and its inhabitants and discusses the concept of rules required to write a constitution, and the democratic process of voting to elect representatives.
 (EYLF Outcome 2; ACHASSK070; ACHASSK071)

 Online Access